CV Discovery (MS)

 The Recent Evolution of Our Domestic Oil & Gas Industry

-Does that mean that there aren't any new "conventional" oil and gas fields to be discovered, here in our own country?
+Does the industry's current emphasis on unconventional resource plays mean that there aren't any new "conventional" oil and gas fields to be discovered, here in our own country?
 Certainly not.
 But if no one's looking for them, well, they're not going to be found, are they... ?

 The point is simple.
 It seems logical to presume that it is in everyone's best interest to encourage those small companies that are trying to find oil and gas here at home, to directly benefit Americans, not send more money out of the country to foreign interests.

 Your cooperation as a mineral owner is vital in this matter.